 To read about Biddy, the Witch of Ballyyahoo click here.

 True or not, it is not a good idea to eat any plants or flowers you encounter while you are out exploring in nature.

-Some of them can be poisonous and it can be difficult to tell which are deadly and which or not.
+Some of them can be poisonous, and it can be difficult to tell which are deadly and which are not.

 So enjoy your walks.
 Have fun exploring and discovering nature but be careful also and don’t forget to leave no trace.

 For more about the wild flowers of Ballyyahoo click here.

 If you love nature and wildlife just click on the links below to discover more.

 For some fun stories from Ballyyahoo click here.